As an Amazon Associate we earn from qualifying purchases.

 The lower the prep and cook time, the more important the ingredients are.
 Salads are a lot like cocktails in that regard – it is a balancing act between only a handful of things, but they can make or break your dish.

-We added our spiced acorn squash as the “meat” or body of the salad.
+I added my spiced acorn squash as the “meat” or body of the salad.
 Some options you have are:

 - Add in meat.
 Depending on when you are making this, turkey or chicken makes a great topping if you want this dish to be a main course.
-We left ours vegetarian, as it goes very well as a side dish to turkey.
+I left mine vegetarian, as it goes very well as a side dish to turkey.

 If you still need to roast your squash, here are the tools needed: